python/cpython/Doc/library/compileall.rst

    The argument *workers* specifies how many workers are used to compile files in parallel.
 The default is to not use multiple workers.
    If the platform can't use multiple workers and *workers* argument is given, then sequential compilation will be used as a fallback.
+If *workers* is 0, the number of cores in the system is used.
 If *workers* is lower than ``0``, a :exc:`ValueError` will be raised.

    *invalidation_mode* should be a member of the